Manuka Honey vs Clover Honey

 Quick Answer

-Manuka is a premium medicinal honey with clinically proven antibacterial properties, while clover is the everyday kitchen staple for sweetening and cooking.
+Manuka is a premium medicinal honey with clinically validated antibacterial properties, while clover is the everyday kitchen staple for sweetening and cooking.
 Manuka costs significantly more but delivers unique health benefits.
 Clover honey is the practical, affordable choice for daily use where medicinal properties are not the priority.

 At a Glance